 In addition, they also contain large amounts of plant nutrients, in particular anthocyanins.
 The darker is a blueberry, the more anthocyanins it contains.
 Blueberries have exceptional healing effects.

-Blueberries tea is rich in many phytochemicals, which have both antioxidant and anti-inflammatory effect.
+Blueberries tea is rich in many phytochemicals, which have both antioxidant and anti-inflammatory effects.
 They contain a lot of minerals, among which predominate iron, selenium, zinc, calcium, potassium, manganese and magnesium.
 Blueberries have the most of vitamin B-complex (riboflavin and niacin) and vitamin C, A and E. They also have rich folic acid, which is important for blood growth and formation, while helping with the smooth functioning of the brain and nervous system.

 In addition, it contains monoterpenes and aldehydes for which recent research has shown that they are acting on one of the most common cold viruses.

-A Slovenian scientific study, carried out at the Biotechnical Faculty in Ljubljana reveals that triterpenic ursolic acid is responsible for its anti-inflammatory action.
+A Slovenian scientific study, carried out at the Biotechnical Faculty in Ljubljana reveals that triterpene ursolic acid is responsible for its anti-inflammatory action.

-This acid works acts as an inhibitor of the cyclooxygenase enzyme (COX), which is responsible for the accelerated elimination of prostaglandins (the cause of inflammation and pain).
+This acid acts as an inhibitor of the cyclooxygenase enzyme (COX), which is responsible for the accelerated elimination of prostaglandins (the cause of inflammation and pain).

-One of the inflammation signs is increased body temperature locally or in the body.
+One of the signs is increased body temperature locally or in the body.
 There are also chronic inflammations that can last for months or years and can occur due to body inability to get rid of a pathogen or a foreign body (chronic hepatitis, tuberculosis, peptic ulcer).

 Lately, there is more and more inflammation that occurs when the body no longer knows who the enemy is, and it also starts inflammatory responses to ‘home’ cells.
 This is the case of autoimmune diseases.
-This group includes hundreds of diagnoses: asthma, rheumatoid arthritis, Chron’s disease, celiac disease, psoriasis, various allergies and many others.
+This group includes hundreds of diagnoses: asthma, rheumatoid arthritis, Chron’s disease, celiac disease, psoriasis, various allergies, and many others.

 Inflammation is a characteristic of autoimmune diseases that are destructive.
-The problem with inflammation is that it wants to spread.
+The problem is that it wants to spread.
 Once the cycle of inflammation starts, a chaining process is quickly generated which can’t be easily confiscated.